Citroën Xsara: Chassis design

 The familiar range of PSA powertrains drove the front wheels of a seemingly conventionally designed chassis.
 At the front was a standard MacPherson strut layout with anti-roll bar, while the rear used the PSA Peugeot-Citroën fully independent trailing arm/torsion bar set up, which was first introduced on the estate of the Peugeot 305.

-However, PSA's chassis engineers employed some unusual features, including passive rear wheel steering, though less than on the ZX, (by means of specially designed compliance bushes in the rear suspension), and inhouse developed and constructed shock absorbers.
+However, PSA's chassis engineers employed some unusual features, including passive rear wheel steering by means of specially designed compliance bushes in the rear suspension – though less pronounced than on the ZX – and in-house developed and constructed shock absorbers.

 At high mileages, this is prone to wear of the axle mounting bushes which is easily fixed.
 It is also prone to wear in the rear axle trailing arm bearings, which then wear the trailing arm axle tubes, requiring an expensive rebuild or a replacement axle assembly.

 The diesel and larger capacity petrol engines are canted as far back as possible in the engine bay, in an effort to put as much weight as possible behind the front axle line, also reducing the centre of gravity, while improving weight distribution and minimising understeer.